-I am making dinner and the husband is working on his computer at the kitchen table when one of the grands runs into the kitchen and breathlessly asks, “Grandpa, how do you spell Kate?”
+I am making dinner and the husband is working on his computer at the kitchen table when one of the grandchildren runs into the kitchen and breathlessly asks, “Grandpa, how do you spell Kate?”

 She is clutching an index card and marker.
 Clearly it is a matter of great urgency.
 The kids are playing school and making a nametag for the youngest (the youngest in any crowd routinely having little-to-no say in the roles which they are cast).

 “What was that?” he asks, looking up from the computer.

 “How do you spell Kate?” she asks.